mansi070805/FirstRepo/README.md

 # FirstRepo
-This is my first GutHub repository
+This is my first Git repository